enigma-deco3801/data/codebases/backend/Overview.md

 ### 1. Setting up the development environment
 #### 1.1 Prerequisites
 - Install Visual Studio Code.
-Install extensions for `ESLint` and `Prisma`, along with any others like you want.
+Install extensions for `ESLint`, `Prettier` and `Prisma`, along with any others like you want.
 It is highly recommended that you enable `Auto Save` on VS Code.
 Also enable GitHub Copilot and VS Code Intellisense if you haven't.
 All these tools come as extensions, so just search the marketplace.
 - Install `node` if you haven't already.
 It is highly recommended that you install it through `nvm` or `volta`.
 This makes upgrading Node easier.
 A quick google will help you understand what these technologies are.
 Primer for this is out of scope.
 - Install `yarn` - a package manager which serves as an alternative to `npm`.
 Vishal has made a `yarn` primer for you - [[Yarn Primer]].
 - `npm i -g yarn`: Install yarn